 Midyear transcripts are unofficial or official transcripts, which report your first term of senior year final grades.
 The first term will depend on the academic calendar system (semester, trimester, or quarters) your school is on:

 - Semester system – A midyear transcript reporting your first semester final grades from your senior year.

 - Trimester system – A midyear transcript reporting your final first trimester grades from your senior year.

 - Quarter system – A midyear transcript reporting your final fall quarter grades from your senior year.

 The midyear transcripts provide the admission committee your most recent academic performance and are required to begin the review process of your application.
 You may upload an unofficial transcript to your student status page.
 If you are unsure how to access your student status page, search for the email titled “Thank You for Applying” to review the instructions for setting up your status page.

 How can I request my high school transcript if my high school is closed during the summer?

 If you completed high school in the United States, you may request it through your school’s district office.

 If I attended two high schools, which transcript do I need to send?

-The transcript from the high school you are graduating from.
+The transcript from the high school from which you are graduating.